-Why meeting women in leadership where they are is key to closing the wage gap
+Provide women in leadership with equitable tools to close the wage gap

 If you Google “women’s leadership books,” you will likely find titles that tout confidence, risk taking, influencing, and negotiation.
 In my first book, Pivot Point, I too identified authenticity, confidence, having a plan, connecting with purpose, influence, and negotiation skills as critical gap areas for women that are necessary to propel us forward.
 Sadly, progress has been stagnant since it was written in 2015.
 Since the early 2000s we have been subtly telling women to forget that they are women and to act more like men at work, as if years of gender socialized behaviors, ingrained in us, can be forgotten.

 In fact, gender is not binary.
 We are not simply a man or a woman based on our given sex at birth.
 There is a gender spectrum.
 Increasingly, people are identifying themselves as gender neutral or non-binary, meaning that they do not identify with being exclusively a man or a woman.
 We have been socialized to behave in a way that aligns with our given sex, yet that is not the only option.
 For women, this is problematic, because as a society we favor masculine over feminine traits in the workplace.
 This explains why it is impressed upon women to set aside their feminine tendencies and to present a masculine front to advance their careers.

 On the gender spectrum, femininity brings tremendous value to workplaces, especially when mingled with masculine traits.
 The feminine traits of collaboration, emotional intelligence, and tempered risk-taking lead to better business results.
 Asking women to be more like men is counterintuitive.
 The natural traits that we offer as women complement those of men, truly creating the ideal balance or the yin-yang effect we are after.
 Masculine traits balanced with feminine traits result in better leadership, higher employee engagement, and better business results.